Loading...

 • No need for any XML configuration

-Powered by TIBCO, StreamBase (TIBCO Streaming) is a popular event processing, and computing platform to utilize relational and mathematical handling of real-time data streams.
-It is ideally meant for the high-volume performance needs for streaming applications in the real-time environment.
+Powered by TIBCO, StreamBase (TIBCO Streaming) is a popular event processing and computing platform that utilizes the relational and mathematical handling of real-time data streams.
+It is ideally meant for the high-volume performance of streaming applications in the real-time environment.

-It has a LiveView data mart that takes up live data that is streaming regularly from the data sources that have real-time data.
-There is an in-memory warehouse for the storage of data with a push-based query option.
+It has a LiveView data mart that takes live data streaming regularly from real-time data sources.
+There is also an in-memory warehouse for data storage with a push-based query option.

-• Native clustering inbuilt for distributed scaling with fault tolerance
+• Native clustering built for distributed scaling with fault tolerance

 • Graphical development language, EventFlow, utilizing Eclipse-powered IDE